 Course Title Mechatronics I

-Course Code MME 226 MME 226
+Course Code MME 226

 Course Type Compulsory

 Level Undergradua te

 Year / Semester 2 nd Year / 3 rd Semester

-Teacher's Name Matthew Zerv /OS
+Teacher's Name Matthew Zerv /0S

-ECTS 5 Lectures / we eek 3+1 hours Laboratories / week 9 hours total
+ECTS 5 Lectures / week 3+1 hours Laboratories / 9 hou total 9 hours total

-Course Purpose and Objectives mechanical, electronic and computer programming.
+Course Purpose and Objectives This course is an introduction to mechatronics which is the union of mechanical, electronic and computer programming.
 It focuses on electronic engineering given that it is taken by mechanical engineering students.
 Computer and visual programming languages are dealt with in detail in MME 228.
 The purpose of MME 226 is to complement and broaden the basic knowledge and skills of mechanical engineering students which is necessary in understanding mechatronics and as such give them a competitive edge in their careers.
 The objective of the course is to give mechanical engineering students a working knowledge of electrical and electronic engineering which is necessary for the design and implementation of mechatronic systems.

 Learning Outcomes Analyze DC and AC circuits consisting of passive elements e.g. R, L, C. Understand single phase, three phase and other forms of signals, how and where they are used.
 Understand the principles of operation and use of active circuits elements.
 Understand the operation of amplifiers with feedback.
 Design amplifiers.
 Design and analyze simple digital and logic circuits.
 Understand the principles of operation of different sensors and actuators.
-Build, test and analyze basic circuits consisting of active and passive elements.
+Build, test and analyze basic circuits consisting of active and passive elements

-Prerequisites MME 105, MI ME 107 Requ ired None
+Prerequisites MME 105, M ME 107 Requ ired None

 Course Content Circuit elements, waveforms, DC and AC circuits including RLC, complex notation.
 Thevenin and Norton theorem, maximum power transfer theorem, power and power factor, transformers.
 Also, semiconductors, diodes, transistors, types and operation, rectifiers, photodiodes.
 Operational amplifiers, inverting, non-inverting, sum and difference, integrator, differentiator, buffer amplifiers.
 Digital electronics, binary arithmetic, logic gates NOT, OR, AND, NOR, NAND, XOR truth tables and circuits.
 Half/full adders.
 Introduction to sensors and actuators.
 The course also includes three lab sessions on circuits including passive and active elements thereby extending the skills and knowledge of students which were acquired in MME 105 on how to use multi meters, oscilloscopes, and waveform generators to build and analyze circuits.
-Laboratory Exercises • Half and full wave rectifier • RLC circuits • Transformers • RLC-DC circuits • RLC-AC circuits • Digital circuits and logic gates Teaching Methodology Bibliography Lectures Communicative, Collaborative During the first week of the semester the students receive the course syllabus, which includes the course content, bibliography, learning outcomes, assessment and office hours.
-Alciatore, D.G. and M.B.
-Histand, Introduction to Mechatronics and Assessment Measurement Systems.
-McGraw-Hill. • Laboratory Exercises 20% • Midterm Exam 30% • Final Exam 50 % Language Greek
+Laboratory Exercises Half and full wave rectifier RLC circuits RLC-DC circuits RLC-AC circuits Teaching Methodology Lectures Communicative, Collaborative During the first week of the semester the students receive the course syllabus, which includes the course content, bibliography, learning outcomes, assessment and office hours.
+Bibliography Alciatore, D.G. and M.B.
+Histand, Introduction to Mechatronics and Measurement Systems.
+McGraw-Hill.
+Assessment Laboratory Exercises 20% Midterm Exam 30% Final Exam 50 % Language Greek

 Course Title Vibrations

-Course Code MME 2 MME 227
+Course Code MME 2 27

 Course Type Compu lsory

-Level Underg raduate
+Level Underg Undergraduate

 Year / Semester 2 nd Yea 2 nd Year / 4 th Semester

 Teacher's Name Andrea Andreas Kyprianou

 ECTS 6 Lectures / week 3+1 hours Laboratories / week 6 hours total

-Course Purpose and Objectives The purpose of the course is to give an introduction to vibration engineering and discuss its importance in real life applications.
+Course Purpose and Objectives The pur The purpose of the course is to give an introduction to vibration engineering and discuss its importance in real life applications.